geoph9/hass-gshell-extension/README.md

 ![Hass Opened](screenshots/panel_menu.png?raw=true "How the panel menu appears.")

 Here, I have added 2 togglable entities.
 One for my kitchen lights and one for my TV.
 By pressing any of these buttons, its state will toggle.

-The names of these entries is always of the format: `Toggle: Name` where `Name` is taken by removing the part before the `.` (e.g. remove `switch.`) and then replacing the underscore with a space and capitalizing each letter.

-So, for example, the entity id `switch.kitchen_lights` became `Kitchen Lights`.
+The names of these entries are taken from home assistant.

 **NOTE:** The menu can also be opened (toglled)by using the `Super+G` shortcut.This may make it easier for you to toggle something without using the mouse/touchpad.
-It is not possible (currently) to change this shortcut key (unless you change the schema file and re-compile it).
+It is not possible (currently) to change this shortcut key (unless you change the schema file and re-compile it or use something like dconf).

 #### Home Assistant Events